- Skip Ahead to

 Incomplete tasks by section.

 Click the Pencil icon.
 For example, you have options to swap out section for completion status or any custom field in the menu so you can see a vertical distribution of data points to compare and contrast.

-- View task count by section to understand where in your team’s process there are potential bottlenecks.
+- View task count by section to understand where potential bottlenecks are in your team's process.

-- You can swap in any of your custom fields to see the status of the project and where there are blockers.
+- You can swap in any of your custom fields to see the project status and where there are blockers.

 Task count by completion status.